BGameiro2000/LinuxDots/README.md

      *   Steam + Proton
      *   [GameMode](https://github.com/FeralInteractive/gamemode)
 <br><br>
-1. Any custom script that I may have.
+12. Any custom script that I may have.
+<br><br>
+13. Arch Wiki based installation guide.

 ## How is this repo organized?